 The inaugural 999 Festival took place at Manchester Cathedral on Friday 7th September 2018.

-The second event is an ‘Emergency Services Day’, similar to the successful Armed Forces Day.
-The 999 Day will take place on 9th September, beginning at 9am (9th hour of the 9th day of the 9th month).
-The 999 Day will consist of a national media campaign (#999DayUK / @Official999Day) and a series of events across the country.
-The number of events will grow year-on-year, with the first 999 Day taking place on Sunday 9th September 2018 at Heaton Park, Manchester between 09:00am and 16:00pm.
+The Emergency Services ‘999 Day’ takes place on 9th September, beginning at with two minutes’ silence at 9am to remember fallen personnel (9th hour of the 9th day of the 9th month).
+The 999 Day consists of a national media campaign (#999DayUK / @Official999Day) and a series of open day style events across the country held on the nearest Sunday to 999 Day, with a main event rotating across Britain each year.
+The main 999 Day event in 2019 will be held in Princes Street Gardens, Edinburgh on Sunday 8th September 2019 from 9am until 4pm.
 The 999 Day will promote volunteering in the emergency services, educate the public about using the services responsibly, teach life-saving skills, and promote the work our brave services do on a daily basis.

 The NESM and 999 Day has received the support of Prime Minister Theresa May, who said:

 “I’m proud to support this National Memorial and the creation of an official emergency services day.
 The men and women of our emergency services are there for us when we need them most.
 As a nation, we are indebted to them for their courage and their sacrifice and it is absolutely right that we should honour their incredible service in this very special way.”

 The First Minister of Scotland, Nicola Sturgeon, commented on the news that the events would be held in Scotland, saying:

 “I am delighted Edinburgh has been chosen to host the second Emergency Services Day and Emergency Services Festival of Thanksgiving.